ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [os]{.mod} module supports basic interactions with the operating system, like accessing the file system, reading command line arguments, executing shell commands and external processes or retrieving environment variables.
-The abstractions of the [os]{.mod} module allows us to write programs that may interact with the OS but still can be compiled and run unchanged on various operating systems including Windows, macOS and Linux.
+The [os] module supports basic interactions with the operating system, like accessing the file system, reading command line arguments, executing shell commands and external processes or retrieving environment variables.
+The abstractions of the [os] module allows us to write programs that may interact with the OS but still can be compiled and run unchanged on various operating systems including Windows, macOS and Linux.